 If you only have $100,000, it is not likely you will be able to live off interest by itself.
 Even with a well-diversified portfolio and minimal living expenses, this amount is not high enough to provide for most people.

-- Investing this amount in a low-risk investment like a savings account would generate between 1 to 2% of interest each year, or $1,000 to $2,000.
+- Investing this amount in a low-risk investment like a savings account with a rate between 2% to 2.50% of interest each year would return $2,000 to $2,500.

 - Investing in stocks, which may earn up to 8% per year, would generate $8,000 in interest.